backdrop-contrib/views_css_grid/README.md

 Views CSS Grid
 ------------------------

-Provides ability to put Views content in responsive columns and rows using CSS3 Grid layout.
+Backdrop CMS Module which provides the ability to put Views content in responsive columns and rows using CSS3 Grid layout.

 INTRODUCTION
 ------------